 - Users can even enter into what is known as 'Spy Mode' in Omegle.
 In ‘Spy Mode’, they can ask a question to two people engaged in a chat conversation and also view their conversation.
 Alternatively, the 'Spy Mode' feature also allows a user to discuss with another person a question posed by a stranger.

+Should you be concerned about Omegle as a parent/carer?
+The tag line for Omegle is “Talk to strangers”.
 There’s quite a history of controversies associated with Omegle which makes it frighteningly dangerous for children.

 - In 2014, a twenty-two-year-old man sexually assaulted two thirteen-year-old girls he made friends with on Omegle.
 The girls were lured into a private meeting and later assaulted.